Comprehensive Info for Buyers

 Each horse becomes the property of the successful bidder upon the fall of the hammer and from that moment the Company shall have no liability for injury to that horse to any person or entity holding an interest therein.

 ARBITRATION or LITIGATION:

-Any waiver by the Company of strict compliance or performance of any right or remedy or other provision contained herein shall not preclude the Company from exercising or enforcing the same or others at any time or times thereafter.
+The Company may, at its discretion, waive strict compliance or performance of any right or remedy or other provision contained herein but any such waiver shall not preclude the Company from exercising or enforcing the same or others at any time or times thereafter.
 If any provision contained herein shall be held for any reason to be invalid, illegal or unenforceable in any respect, such impairment shall not affect any other provision hereof.

 RECORDING AND PUBLICITY:

 Notice is hereby given to all participants at this sale that the Company may record any portion or the entire sale by video, audio, photograph, or other means.